top of page

 • Your energy level and creativity.
 Any new venture requires a certain level of energy and excitement.
 If you're feeling low and exhausted, you'll probably need more help than you initially thought.

-• Personnel and help in general.
+• Personnel and general help.
 The help of other people can optimize your time and help you find the time to dedicate to this new idea.

 • Technology.
 How knowledgeable are you about technical tools and the online world?